God Help the Girl (film)

 God Help the Girl is a 2014 British musical romantic drama film written and directed by Stuart Murdoch of the band Belle and Sebastian.
 It follows three friends who form a band in Glasgow.
-The film was preceded by an album of the same name released in 2009.
-It received mixed reviews.
+The film was preceded by the album God Help the Girl in 2009.

 Plot

 Eve escapes from the psychiatric hospital where she is being treated for anorexia nervosa and makes her way to Glasgow, hoping to become a musician.
 At a gig, she meets James, a lifeguard and aspiring songwriter.
-He introduces her to his guitar student Cassie, and the three become friends.
+He introduces her to his guitar student, Cassie, and the three become friends.

 Eve meets Anton, the arrogant singer of a Glasgow band attracting attention from a local radio station.
 She gives him a tape of her music to pass on and they begin seeing each other.

 James convinces Eve she needs bass and drums to finish her songs.
-They and Cassie form a band, God Help the Girl, with some local musicians.
+They and Cassie form a band, God Help the Girl, with local musicians.
 Anton admits he never gave Eve's tape to the radio producers, saying she needs better production and musicianship, and they argue.

 James discovers Eve's relationship with Anton and becomes distanced from her.
-Feeling alone, Eve takes drugs and returns to hospital.
+Feeling alone, Eve takes drugs and returns to the hospital.
 She tells James she plans to attend music college in London, and they reconcile.
-After God Help the Girl performs their final concert, the radio station plays Eve's tape.
-The next day, she leaves for London.
+After God Help the Girl perform their final concert, the radio station plays Eve's tape.
+The next day, Eve leaves for London.